jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Cecaelia.md

 RacialMods:
 Languages: Aquan, Common
 SQ: amphibious
+SpecialAbilities:
+  Ink Cloud (Ex): >
-SpecialAbilities: Ink Cloud (Ex) Once per hour as a standard action, a cecaelia can emit a 10-foot-radius sphere of ink while underwater.
+    Once per hour as a standard action, a cecaelia can emit a 10-foot-radius sphere of ink while underwater.
 This ink cloud provides total concealment and persists for 1 minute.
+  Tentacle Sense (Ex): >
-Tentacle Sense (Ex) As a swift action while swimming and while it is not grappled or grappling, the cecaelia can spread its tentacles wide to form a sensory net around it.
+    As a swift action while swimming and while it is not grappled or grappling, the cecaelia can spread its tentacles wide to form a sensory net around it.
 This grants blindsight to a range of 10 feet and lasts as long as the cecaelia concentrates.
 While this effect lasts, the creature cannot attack with its tentacles or move.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: